 - Write about yourself.
 We want to learn about you and your writing ability.
 Share a real story that gives us one slice of your life rather than trying to summarize your life in 650 words.
 You only are allowed so many words: use them wisely.

 - Keep the focus on you.
 It shouldn’t be a story you observed, but a story in which you played a central or pivotal role.
 Write about something meaningful and describe your feelings, not necessarily your actions.
 If you do this, your essay will be unique.

 - Use your own voice.
 We can tell the difference between the voice of a 40-year-old and a high school senior.
 We want to hear your voice, so be you – your strongest, clearest, best, grammatically correct you, but you.

 - Proofread and then ask someone else to proofread for you.
 Although we want substance, we also want to be able to see that you can write a paper for our professors and avoid careless mistakes that would drive them crazy.

 - Write naturally.
 Use the vocabulary and writing skills you already have.
 We find that writers who stumble are often trying to dazzle us with style rather than concentrating on substance.
 Be natural, but remember that this is not a text, tweet, or Instagram post – in other words, it is not casual communication.

-You can also check out some of our blogs about essays:
+You can also check out some of our blog entries about essays: